appdotnet/api-spec/content/docs/meta/annotations.md

 ### Retrieving

 Since annotations can be up to 8192 bytes, they are never included by default.
 When making a request for Users, Posts, Channels, Messages, or Files, you can use the parameter `include_annotations=1` to receive all applicable annotations.
 When requesting Users or Posts you can use `include_user_annotations=1` or `include_post_annotations=1` to include just those annotations.
 When requesting Channels or Messages you can use `include_channel_annotations=1` or `include_message_annotations=1` to include just those annotations.
-When requesting Files you can use `include_user_annotations=1` or `include_post_annotations=1` to include just those annotations.
+When requesting Files you can use `include_file_annotations=1` or `include_user_annotations=1` to include just those annotations.

 ### Displaying